 While we as the producer certainly have the most significant responsibility for a garment's environmental footprint, there is also a lot that you, the consumer, can do in the way you care for your clothing to reduce the impact further.
-VIMMA produce quality garments that we believe should have a long life - you can ensure this by giving it the proper care.
+VIMMA produces quality garments that we believe should have a long life - you can ensure this by giving them the proper care.
 The way you treat your clothing has a significant impact on the lifespan of the garment and the environment.
 Approximately ¼ of a garment's environmental footprint comes from the way you care for it at home.
 However, by making small changes, you can significantly improve this.

 Wash less